bevyengine/bevy/crates/bevy_naga_oil/README.md

 ## Compose

-the compose module allows construction of shaders from modules (which are themselves shaders).
+The compose module allows construction of shaders from modules, which are themselves shaders.

 it does this by treating shaders as modules, and